Julián Ramírez

 Julián Ramírez (born 28 October 1999) is an Argentine professional footballer who plays as a forward for Deportivo Armenio.

 Career

 Club

 Ramírez began in the ranks of Gimnasia y Esgrima from 2014.
 He made his professional debut at the Estadio Comandante Andrés Guacurarí against Crucero del Norte on 30 July 2017, featuring for the opening sixty-five minutes of a 0–3 victory.
-That was his sole appearance throughout 2016–17, with a further three arriving during 2017–18.
+That was his sole appearance throughout 2016–17, with a further twenty two arriving during 2017–19.

 International

 In 2018, Ramírez received call-ups to train with both the Argentina U19s and Argentina U20s.